DHTMLX/docs-suite/docs/tree/initialization_of_dhtmlxtree.md

 - [as a part of the DHTMLX Suite library](https://dhtmlx.com/docs/products/dhtmlxSuite/download.shtml)
 :::

-To initialize dhtmlxTree on a page, you need to take the following simple steps:
+To initialize DHTMLX Tree on a page, you need to take the following simple steps:

 - [Include source files](#include-source-files)
 - [Create a container](#create-a-container)